Configuration

 This code sample shows you how to create a custom configuration object to pass custom parameters to the client.
 With it, we've configured the event queue flush frequency.

-To learn more about the specific configuration options that are available in this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available in this SDK, read Configuration.

 Android